 I love the freedom from depression.
 Sometimes, I’m still worried that the depression may come back, but with each day that goes by, I’m adjusting to a new normal – a life where I’m actually happy.

-To me, the GeneSight test is simply the difference between life and death.
 I don’t know what would have happened if I hadn’t learned about the GeneSight test.
-It may have been fate, but I truly believe it saved my life.
-I want to help other people who have suffered like me.
+It may have been fate, but I truly believe the information it gave my doctor helped saved my life.

 Most importantly, I can see the future for the first time in years.
 Now, I’m going to start saving for my retirement and dream about the days when I get to walk my daughters down the aisle.